 1999: After 21 years of restoration work, Leonardo da Vinci's masterpiece "The Last Supper" is put back on display in Milan, Italy.

 1998: Canadian actor and comedian Phil Hartman, best known for TV roles on "Saturday Night Live" and "NewsRadio" and for films such as "Houseguest," "Sgt.
-Bilko" and "Jingle All the Way," is shot and killed by his wife while he is sleeping in their Encino, Calif., home.
+Bilko" and "Jingle All the Way," is shot and killed by his wife while he is sleeping in their Encino, California, home.
 His wife committed suicide several hours later.
 Hartman was 49 when he died.

-1985: Pop singer-songwriter and musician Colbie Caillat, whose hit songs include "Bubbly," "Realize," "Fallin' for You," "I Never Told You" and "Brighter Than the Sun," is born in Newbury Park, Calif.
+1985: Pop singer-songwriter and musician Colbie Caillat, whose hit songs include "Bubbly," "Realize," "Fallin' for You," "I Never Told You" and "Brighter Than the Sun," is born in Newbury Park, California.
 Her 2007 debut album "Coco" sold more than two million copies and her second album, 2009's "Breakthrough," hit No. 1 on the U.S. Billboard 200 album chart.

 1985: Actress Carey Mulligan, best known for movies such as "Pride & Prejudice," "An Education," "Wall Street: Money Never Sleeps," "Drive" and Baz Luhrmann's "The Great Gatsby," is born in London, England.
 Her role in 2009's "An Education" won her the BAFTA Award for Best Actress in a Leading Role and nominations for an Academy Award, a Golden Globe and a Screen Actors Guild Award.

-1977: Talk show host and TV personality Elisabeth Hasselbeck, best known as a finalist on 2001's "Survivor: The Australian Outback" and a co-host on the daytime talk show "The View" from 2003 to 2013, is born Elisabeth DelPadre Filarski in Cranston, R.I.
+1977: Talk show host and TV personality Elisabeth Hasselbeck, best known as a finalist on 2001's "Survivor: The Australian Outback" and a co-host on the daytime talk show "The View" from 2003 to 2013, is born Elisabeth DelPadre Filarski in Cranston, Rhode Island.
 She's seen here (right) with fellow "The View" co-hosts Joy Behar and Sherri Shepherd when President Barack Obama was a guest on the show in July 2010.

 1972: Edward VIII of the United Kingdom dies of throat cancer at age 77 in Paris, France.
 He is the only British monarch to have voluntarily renounced the throne since the Anglo-Saxon period, doing so in December 1936 after just less than a year as king to marry Wallis Simpson, an American socialite who was divorced from her first husband and was pursuing a divorce of her second.
 Edward (seen here in 1945) was succeeded as king by his brother Albert, from then on known as King George VI, and was named Duke of Windsor.